|Policy and Procedure Statement 5.01||Contracts and Grants of|

 c.
 Processing by Dean – up to 1 day

 d.
 Processing by others in approval process – up to 2 days

-- The Office of Sponsored Programs assists with the identification of state and federal funding and obtaining submission approval from UA.
+35. The Office of Research Development assists with the identification of state and federal funding; collaborations and other areas of pre-proposal support.

-- The Associate Vice President for Research is responsible for certifying that the proposal is within institutional, state, and federal financial guidelines.
+36. The Associate Vice President for Research or a named designee is responsible for certifying that the proposal is within institutional, state, and federal financial guidelines.

-- The Director of Sponsored Programs is responsible for liaison with all state, federal, and private sector funding services regarding all aspects of sponsored programs.
+38. The Director of Sponsored Programs is responsible for liaising with all state, federal, and private sector funding services regarding all aspects of sponsored programs.